Kostaszero/taskflow-nithin/README.md

 ### Server-side user search for assignee autocomplete

 Rather than loading all users into the client when a project page loads (which doesn't scale), the assignee input hits `GET /users/search?q=` with a 250ms debounce.
 The endpoint returns at most 50 results ordered by prefix relevance.
-This is the right architecture from day one — any real product has far more users than tasks, and front-loading all of them is a mistake you'd eventually have to fix.
+This is the right architecture from day one, any real product has far more users than tasks, and front-loading all of them is a mistake you'd eventually have to fix.

 ### No real-time updates

-WebSockets would make the product better, but they would also meaningfully increase the codebase — persistent connection management, reconnection logic, and server-side event fan-out.
+WebSockets would make the product better, but they would also meaningfully increase the codebase, persistent connection management, reconnection logic, and server-side event fan-out.
 I made the call to build the core product solidly rather than ship a live-update feature that's half-done.
 It's at the top of my "what's next" list.

 ---